 Often called the backbone of the healthcare industry, registered nurses (RNs) provide and coordinate patient care, playing an essential role in their treatment and recovery.
-Students in our associate degree in nursing program will be trained to do the following:
+Students in ACC’s Associate Degree in Nursing program will be trained to do the following:

 If you have a passion for helping others in their time of need, nursing might be right for you.
 Here are some of the top skills and attributes that make for a great registered nurse:

-Service orientation – A great nurse is one with a passion for helping patients and for providing the best care possible.
+Service orientation – A great nurse has a passion for helping patients and for providing the best care possible.

 Critical thinking – Nurses use critical thinking skills to make decisions on the job and find solutions.

 Time management – Time management helps nurses balance their different tasks and provide timely care when needed by their patients.